cassette-axd/london_bikes_analytics/README.md

 - Tableau: Interactive dashboard and report creation

 ## Features
-- Clean and intuitive visual interface
+- Clean and user-friendly interface

-- Filtering by metric (medal count, sport, gender, participant count, etc.)
+- Filters for season, weather, and hour of the day

-- Ability to compare athletes, countries, and events across performance metrics
+- Dynamic charts showing time-series trends and environmental impacts

-- Real-time updating capability (when connected to refreshed datasets)
+- Visual storytelling of bike usage across London over time